 Trading a small account is much more difficult than trading a large account.
 Large accounts are buffered against mistakes, unexpected losing streaks, and sometimes even bad traders, but small accounts have no such buffer.

-In addition, trading a small account has psychological issues that make it even harder to trade the account well.
-For example, when a trader knows that they can only afford a single losing trade before their accout becomes untradeable (because it will know longer cover its required margin), the pressure to make a profitable trade is enormous.
+Even beyond the ability to afford losing streaks, trading a small account has psychological issues that make it harder to trade well.
+For example, when a trader knows that they can only afford a single losing trade before their account becomes untradeable (because it will no longer cover its required margin), the pressure to make a profitable trade is enormous.

-If the trader handles ths pressure well, this might not be a problem.
-However, even the best traders have losing trades, and there is nothing that can be done to avoid losing trades, so this is not something that the trader has any control over, which adds to the psychological stress.
+If the trader handles the pressure of small account trading well, this might not be a problem.
+However, even the best traders have losing trades, so a trader must prepare for that psychological stress.

 Advice for Small Accounts

-- Trade Conservatively - Traders with well funded accounts have the luxury of making trades with high risk (e.g. large stop losses relative to their targets).
-Trader with small accounts must be more cautious, and make sure that their risk to reward ratio, and their win to loss ratio are being calculated and used correctly.
+Traders with well-funded accounts have the luxury of making trades with high risks—like those with large stop losses relative to their targets.
+A trader with a small account must be more cautious and make sure that their risk-to-reward ratio and their win-to-loss ratio are being calculated and used correctly.

-- Adhere to the One Percent Risk Rule - Trading in accordance with the one percent risk rule provides a small account with the same buffer (against mistakes, unexpected losses, etc.) as a large account.
-Many professional traders abide by the one percent risk rule regardless of the size of their trading accounts, because it is a very effective risk management technique.
+Trading following the 1% risk rule provides a small account with the same buffer (against mistakes and unexpected losses) as a large account.
+Many professional traders abide by the 1% risk rule regardless of the size of their trading accounts, because it is a very effective risk management technique.

-Some traders adamantly state that under capitalized trading accounts cannot be traded successfully.
-This is not true.
+Some traders adamantly state that undercapitalized trading accounts cannot be traded successfully.
+This statement is not true.
 Small trading accounts may be more difficult to trade successfully, but if they are traded correctly, there is no reason why small trading accounts cannot be profitable.